rafallabisz/github-repositories-explorer/README.md

   the entered text.
 - **User Selection**: Clicking on a user will display the list of repositories for that selected user.
 - **Prefetching**: User repositories are prefetched to improve loading performance.
-- **Infinite Scroll**: Repositories are loaded with infinite scrolling, allowing users to view more without refreshing the page.
+- **Infinite Scroll**: Repositories load dynamically as the user scrolls.
+- **Skeleton Loaders**: Placeholder components are displayed while data is being fetched for a smoother user experience.
 - **Form Validation**: Search input is validated using Yup and React Hook Form to ensure proper format and functionality.
 - **Global Error Handling**: Handles errors globally, including those from API requests.